steelvelveteen/graphql-express/README.md

 7. Define a new `root query` type with fields for books and authors.
 8. Define the graphql types for `Book` and `Author`
+9. As an exercise: try to fetch authors and include all the books written by that author

+### Mutations - post put and delete for RestAPIs

+10. Create a new `Root query` but this time it will be a `RootMutationType` and add it to the `schema` right below the query